pardot/marketing-cloud-account-engagement-for-wordpress/trunk/README.txt

 == Upgrade Notice ==

+= 1.5.1 =

+Fixes an issue with error handling that could cause de-authentication.

 = 1.5.0 =

-* This release adds Salesforce SSO as an authentication option.
+This release adds Salesforce SSO as an authentication option.
 Pardot authentication is being discontinued in February 2021.
 Please reauthenticate with Salesforce SSO before then.

 = 1.4.3 =